grafana/grafana/docs/sources/administration/correlations/use-variables-and-transformations/index.md

   products:
     - enterprise
     - oss
-title: Use variables and transformations in a correlation
+title: 'Example: Use variables and transformations in a correlation'
 weight: 60
 ---